unni-krishnan-95/copy/_posts/2016-9-30-vulnhub-mr-robot1.md

 robot:c3fcd3d76192e4007dfb496cca67e13b
 ```

 Alright, it seems that we have an [MD5 Hash](https://en.wikipedia.org/wiki/MD5) with the username __robot__.
-Let's go to [HashKIller](https://hashkiller.co.uk/md5-decrypter.aspx) online and see if we can crack the MD5 hash.
+Let's go to [HashKiller](https://hashkiller.co.uk/md5-decrypter.aspx) online and see if it can crack the MD5 hash for us.

+You can use [HashCat](https://hashcat.net/hashcat/) if you wanted to, but I figured that this was going to be faster.

 ```
 c3fcd3d76192e4007dfb496cca67e13b MD5 : abcdefghijklmnopqrstuvwxyz